How to Install Display Languages in Ubuntu Linux

 Here’s how to add more display languages in Ubuntu Linux:

-You can also click the System menu in the top-right corner of your desktop’s top bar.
+Alternatively, click the System menu in the top-right corner of the desktop's top bar.

-Select the Manage Installed Languages button.
-This opens Language Support within the System Settings -> Region & Language settings pane.
+Select the Manage Installed Languages button to launch Language Support within the System Settings -> Region & Language settings pane.

-Check the boxes next to the languages you want to install, and uncheck any you no longer need.
+Check the boxes next to the desired languages, and uncheck any unwanted items.

 How to change display language in Ubuntu Linux